TimBroddin/TimBroddin/README.md

 # Hi there 👋
-I'm Tim, a 40 year old software engineer from Antwerp, Belgium.
-Working at [Automattic](https://automattic.com).
+I'm Tim, a 41 year old creative coder from Antwerp, Belgium.
 ## I love
 - The Web
 - JavaScript